Asthenozoospermia: Causes and Infertility Solutions

 Diagnosis of Asthenozoospermia

 Asthenozoospermia diagnosis primarily involves a semen analysis to evaluate sperm motility.
-During this examination, a semen sample is collected and sent to a laboratory for detailed evaluation.

 Semen Analysis